Learn more about the ComEd Beneficial Electrification Plan Pilots.

 The Final Order in ComEd’s Beneficial Electrification Plan (“BE Plan”) proceeding, Illinois Commerce Commission (“Commission” or “ICC”) Docket Nos.22-0432 and 22-0442, Cons., dated March 23, 2023, and Amended May 8, 2023 (“Final Order”), specifies a budget of $77 million annually over the three-year period of the BE Plan, 2023 through 2025.
 Of this $77 million total, the Commission allocated $5 million annually to implement eight pilot programs, referred to collectively as the Beneficial Electrification (BE) Pilots.

 ComEd’s first BE Plan (BE Plan 1) runs from 2023-2025.
 Following approval of the final order, ComEd developed a process for selecting and scoring pilot ideas, which was shared with stakeholders in July 2023.
 ComEd then sought input from stakeholders on pilot design through an RFQ process in November 2023.
-This input was incorporated into the final pilot design, shared with stakeholders through 1-pager documents in April, 2024.
+This input was incorporated into the final pilot design, shared with stakeholders through one-page documents in April 2024.
 Pilot vendors were selected via a competitive RFP process which began in March 2024 and concluded between July 2024 and March 2025, depending on the pilot.
 Finally, pilots began implementation during the period beginning in November 2024 and concluding December 2025.

 This update provides the latest information on the scope, vendors, anticipated launch and close dates, and the status of the BE Pilots.